cortexlabs/cortex/examples/traffic-splitter/README.md

 # Splitting traffic between APIs

-_WARNING: you are on the master branch, please refer to the examples on the branch that matches your `cortex version`_
+_WARNING: you are on the master branch; please refer to examples on the branch corresponding to your `cortex version` (e.g. for version 0.18.*, run `git checkout -b 0.18` or switch to the `0.18` branch on GitHub)_

-This example shows how to split traffic between 2 different iris-classifiers deployed as RealtimeAPIs.
+This example shows how to split traffic between 2 different iris-classifiers deployed as Realtime APIs.

 To deploy this example: